b-lukaszuk/BS_wJ_eng/contents/calendar.md

 30 31
 ```

-On what day of the week was the world suppose to end (assume: Dec 21, year
+On what day of the week was the world supposed to come to an end (assume: Dec
-2012)?
+21, year 2012)?

 ```
 getCal("Dec", 2012)